-The reaction of the size of price changes to the cost shocks also gives empirical support to the menu cost model.
-In the theory, when there is a large cost shock many firms end up with a markup that is outside the inaction range as shown is figure 4d.
-This implies that the magnitude of price increases has to increase in the presence of large unanticipated shocks.
-The magnitude of price decreases on the other hand, should not change as a result of increases in nominal marginal costs as no firm's markup are pushed above the upper band, \bar{g} .
+The reaction of the size of price changes to the cost shocks also gives empirical support to the menu-cost model.
+In the theory, when there is a large-cost shock, many firms end up with a markup that is outside the inaction range, as shown is figure 4d.
+This implies that the magnitude of price increases has to grow in the presence of large unanticipated shocks.
+The magnitude of price decreases, on the other hand, should not change as a result of increases in nominal marginal costs, as no firm's markups are pushed above the upper band, \overline{g} .
 These two predictions of the theory are observed in the data.
-For the three shocks, we observe significant increases in the magnitude of price increases in figure 8, which reach 50% in 2018 and 2018.
-Also, the magnitude of price decreases does not show abnormal patterns around the time of cost shocks.
+For the three shocks, we observe significant increases in the magnitude of price increases in figure 8, which reach 1.5 times "normal" values.